xsub/ai-work-topic-quantifier/README.md

 - Day 5: aggregate reports
 - Day 6: review the first team-level topic picture

-## Recommended position for GitHub

-This repository is best positioned as:

-> A local-first engineering analytics utility for quantifying AI-assisted work topics while minimizing privacy risk.

-That framing is stronger than “survey tool” and more realistic than “automated developer productivity platform.”

 ## Optional integration with Anthropic / Claude

 Keep the core vendor-neutral.